blockpass-org/blockpass/docs/kyc-connect-dashboard/installation-script.md

   Certificate is digital document formatted as [json-ld](https://w3c-dvcg.github.io/ld-signatures/) and signed with ECDSA (Bitcoin key)

-  To configure a certicate, some extra settings are required on the `Developer Portal` [Guide Here](./certificate.md)
+  To configure a certificate, some extra settings are required on the `Developer Portal` [Guide Here](./certificate.md)

   To issue certificates, you need a ECDSA Key pair